nefarius/DS4AudioStreamer/README.md

 # DS4AudioStreamer

 POC (Proof of Concept) for BT Audio streaming to the DualShock 4 controller.
 This could be integrated into something like DS4Windows.

 Since this is just a POC, it's not reliable enough to survive disconnections or audio device switches, but should serve as a good enough example of how good it can work.

+## Credits

+Built on the work of @asimonf, @Nielk1, @nefarius and more I forgot to list 😄

+Contains work licensed GPL-2.0-or-later, MIT and others.

 ## Dependencies